Conflux-Chain/go-conflux-sdk/api.md

 Note that batch calls may not be executed atomically on the server side.

-You could use UseBatchCallRpcMiddleWire to add middlewire for hooking BatchCallRPC
+You could use UseBatchCallRpcMiddleware to add middleware for hooking BatchCallRPC

 #### func (*Client) BatchGetBlockConfirmationRisk